adaorachi/apple-page/README.md

 ## General info
 The purpose of this project is to make a clone of the <a href="https://web.archive.org/web/20140301004610/http://www.apple.com/">Apple Web Page</a>.

+## Setup & Live Preview
+This project is built with the basic web page structures and styling.
+It is pretty simple to setup.
+All you have to do is to clone the project into your local repository.
+Find attached below a preview of the project: <br>
+<a href="https://raw.githack.com/adaorachi/apple-page/master/index.html">Apple Web Page</a>

 ## Screenshots
 ![Example screenshot](images/screenshot1.jpg)

 ## Technologies
 * HTML5
 * CSS3

-## Setup
-This project is built with the basic web page structures and styling.
-It is pretty simple to setup.
-All you have to do is to clone the project into your local repository.
-Find attached below a preview of the project: <br>
-<a href="https://raw.githack.com/adaorachi/apple-page/master/index.html">Apple Web Page</a>

 ## Features
 List of features ready and TODOs for future development